Things to see and do in Andalucia

 Winter vacations in Spain don’t necessarily mean sun-seeking along the coast.
 Instead, look upwards, to the mountainous magnificence of the Sierra Nevada and the Spanish Pyrenees.

-Our top six small ship cruising vacations in Spain unlock the Moorish heritage of the Iberian Peninsula, as well as providing safe passage to the ports of Portugal, Morocco, France and the Netherlands.
+Our best small ship cruising vacations in Spain unlock the shared European-North African heritage of the Iberian Peninsula, as well as providing safe passage to the ports of Portugal, Morocco and beyond.

 The countryside is a wonder, with mountains, desert scrubland and forests to explore.
 Meanwhile, big city life in Madrid, Barcelona and Valencia delivers world-class art, music and diverse and delicious cuisine.